phil1436/ownvscodeextension/README.md

 npm install
 ````

-* If the extension didnt get installed run the command `Developer: Install Extension from Location...` and choose the extension folder.
+* If the extension did not got installed, run the command `Developer: Install Extension from Location...` and choose the extension folder.

 ---